Understand the Finance Act 2025 update for two self-occupied house properties and how homeowners should prepare records for AY 2026-27 filing.

 - Not keeping the official source and the computation note that supported the filing decision.

-MyeCA helps taxpayers and businesses organise their records, evaluate different filing routes, prepare document checklists, review tax-credit mismatches, and identify when a CA-led review is the right next step before filing or responding to a notice.
+Taxpayers and businesses should organise their records, evaluate different filing routes, prepare document checklists, review tax-credit mismatches, and identify when a document-based professional review is the right next step before filing or responding to a notice.

 Before you submit